 The Audit Committee appoints, subject to stockholder ratification, the Company's independent auditors and is responsible for the compensation, retention and oversight of the work of the independent auditors and for any special assignments given to such auditors.
-The Audit Committee also (i) reviews the annual audit and its scope, including the independent auditors' letter of comments and management's responses thereto; (ii) approves any non-audit services provided to the Company by its independent auditors; (iii) reviews possible violations of the Company's business ethics and conflicts of interest policies; (iv) reviews any major accounting changes made or contemplated; (v) reviews the effectiveness and efficiency of the Company's internal audit staff and (vi) monitors financial risk and discusses risk oversight and management as part of its obligations under the NYSE's listing standards, including receiving enterprise risk management reports from management on a regular basis.
+The Audit Committee also (i) reviews the annual audit and its scope, including the independent auditors' letter of comments and management's responses thereto; (ii) approves any non-audit services provided to the Company by its independent auditors; (iii) reviews possible violations of the Company's business ethics and conflicts of interest policies; (iv) reviews any major accounting changes made or contemplated; (v) reviews the effectiveness and efficiency of the Company's internal audit staff; and (vi) monitors financial risk and discusses risk oversight and management as part of its obligations under the NYSE's listing standards, including receiving enterprise risk management reports from management on a regular basis.
 In addition, the Audit Committee confirms that no restrictions have been imposed by Company personnel on the scope of the independent auditors' examinations.
 The Audit Committee is also responsible for the review and approval of related person transactions.
 Members of this committee are Messrs.
-Alspaugh (Chairman), Kortüm and Kepler.
-The Audit Committee met nine times in 2015.
+Alspaugh (Chairman), Kepler and Ziebart and Ms. Evans.
+The Audit Committee met nine times in 2016.

 The Compensation Committee advises the Board with respect to the compensation to be paid to the directors and executive officers of the Company and is responsible for both advising the Board with respect to the terms of contracts to be entered into with the senior executives of the Company and approving such contracts.
 The committee also administers the Company's cash and stock incentive plans and reviews and discusses with management the Company's Compensation Discussion and Analysis ("CD&A") included in this Proxy Statement.
+The Compensation Committee also assists the Board in developing principles and policies related to succession of senior management.
 Members of this committee are Messrs.
-Ringler (Chairman), Kortüm and Lorch and Dr. Liu.
-The Compensation Committee met seven times in 2015.
+Ringler (Chairman), Johansson and Lorch, Ms. Evans and Dr. Liu.
+The Compensation Committee met five times in 2016.

 The Nominating and Corporate Governance Committee identifies and recommends individuals qualified to serve as members of the Board and assists the Board by reviewing the composition of the Board and its committees, monitoring a process to assess Board effectiveness, and developing and implementing the Company's Corporate Governance Guidelines.
 The Nominating and Corporate Governance Committee will consider stockholder nominees for election to the Board if timely advance written notice of such nominees is received by the Secretary of the Company at its principal executive offices in accordance with the By-Laws, a copy of which may be obtained by written request to the Company's Secretary or on the Company's website at www.autoliv.com - About Us - Governance - Certificate and Bylaws.
 Members of this committee are Messrs.
-Lorch (Chairman), Ringler and Sakamoto and Dr. Liu.
-The Nominating and Corporate Governance Committee met four times in 2015.
+Lorch (Chairman), Johansson, Kortüm and Ringler and Dr. Liu.
+The Nominating and Corporate Governance Committee met four times in 2016.